What you need to know about test automation

 A practical example

 For example, a project where manual testing was done every two weeks.
 This for checking articles (products/services) and their associated status.
 Preparing the test data is not yet counted here.
-After the automation, execution time was reduced to two hours and more checks were done.
+After they started with automation, execution time was reduced to two hours and more checks were done.
 Besides huge time savings, there were numerous other benefits:

 • More flexibility in planning, team, …